enebular/enebular-runtime-agent/README.md

 ssh -t pi@192.168.1.125 "wget -qO- https://raw.githubusercontent.com/enebular/enebular-runtime-agent/master/tools/install/install.sh | sudo -E bash -s"
 ```

 This will install the AWS IoT enebular-agent port, but as it will be missing the required connection info it will not actually run.
-If you'd like to automatically add a new AWS IoT *thing* and use that, then follow the instructions "Automatic AWS IoT Thing Creation and Setup" section below instead.
+If you'd like to automatically add a new AWS IoT *thing* to use, then follow the instructions in the "Automatic AWS IoT Thing Creation and Setup" section below instead.
 Otherwise, see the "More Details" section further below.

 ### Automatic AWS IoT Thing Creation and Setup

-To install the AWS IoT enebular-agent port and also add a new AWS IoT *thing* and use that, the following four options must also be specified.
+To install the AWS IoT enebular-agent port and also add a new AWS IoT *thing* to use, the following four options must also be specified.

 ```
 --aws-access-key-id=<Your AWS account access key ID>